-I am You.
 I understand how scary, frustrating and lonely it can be because I was a caregiver too.

-On October 29, 2012, my mother and father (ages 89 and 90 respectively), were displaced from their home, courtesy of Hurricane Sandy.
+On October 29, 2012, my mother and father (then ages 89 and 90 respectively), were displaced from their home, courtesy of Hurricane Sandy.

-Not only did floodwaters fill the basement (so much so that initially we couldn’t open the basement door), there was enough water on the first floor to warp the parquet floors.
+Floodwaters filled the basement (so much so that initially, we couldn’t open the basement door) and water on the first floor to warped their parquet floors.

-We were told that it would cost upwards of $100,000 to make the house safe enough for them to return.
-A plan B was needed and needed FAST.
-My husband and I thought about them staying with us but with our high-sided bathtub, that required flexibility to get into and out of.
-Heavy steel front door that requires a certain amount of upper body strength to open, we feared for their safety.
+We were told that it would cost upwards of $100,000 to make the house safe for them to return.
+We needed a plan B and we needed it FAST.
+My husband and I thought about them staying with us but with our high-sided bathtub, that required flexibility to get into and out of, and our heavy steel front door, that required upper body strength to open, we feared for their safety.

 They stayed with relatives while my husband and I searched for housing for them.
 The question was whether they should go into a facility tor into an apartment.
 So, after a family meeting, where all their options were presented and discussed, it was decided that they’d go into assisted living.
 This meant, of course, my husband and I helping to get my folks getting onto Medicaid and finding a place for them that accepts Medicaid straight out.
 Not many do!